hlq331024/phys_note/README.md

 + 线性代数：Linear Algebra Done Right by Sheldon Axler ( Why study: For obvious reasons )
 + 点集拓扑：Topology Without Tears by Sidney Morris ( **Unfinished**: Skipped chapter 10 after remark 10.3.34 and chapter 12 ) ( Why study: It abstracts the concept of 'spaces' in a beautiful and deep way )
 + 抽象代数：Algebra by Michael Artin ( Reading ) ( Why study: It is fundamental.
 Almost all operations that we do in physics can be viewed as some algebraic manipulations )
-+ 复分析：Complex Analysis by Eberhard Freitag & Rolf Busam ( Reading ) ( Why study: Its highly usefulness, and of course, its beauty and elegance )
++ 复分析：Complex Analysis by Eberhard Freitag & Rolf Busam ( Reading ) ( Why study: Its highly usefulness, and of course, its beauty )